West Devon: Composition

-The independent councillors, Greens, Liberal Democrats and Labour sit together as the "West Devon Alliance" group, which forms the council's administration.
-The next election is due in 2027.
+Ten of the independent councillors, the Greens, Liberal Democrats and Labour sit together as the "West Devon Alliance" group, which forms the council's administration.
+The other independent councillor does not belong to a group.

 Elections

 Since the last boundary changes in 2015, the council has comprised 31 councillors representing 18 wards, with each ward electing one, two or three councillors.
 Elections are held every four years.

 In the EU referendum of 2016, the majority of voters in West Devon voted to leave the European Union (18,937 to 16,658, that is 53.2% to 46.8%).
 The turnout was 81.25%.

 The borough straddles the constituencies of Central Devon, South West Devon and Torridge and Tavistock.

 Premises

 The council is based at Kilworthy Park in Tavistock, being a modern office built on the site of the goods yard of the old Tavistock North railway station.

 Towns and parishes

 The whole borough is divided into civil parishes.
 The parishes councils for Hatherleigh, North Tawton, Okehampton and Tavistock take the style "town council".
 The small parish of Kelly has a parish meeting rather than a parish council.